Civil War Memorial

 Throughout its history, Susquehanna County has preserved its natural beauty and small-town charm.
 It continues to attract visitors with its picturesque landscapes, outdoor recreational opportunities, and historical sites, reminding both residents and visitors of the rich heritage that has shaped the county over the centuries.

-This timeline provides a condensed summary of the historical journey of Susquehanna County, Pennsylvania.
+This timeline provides a concise overview of the key events in the history of Susquehanna County, Pennsylvania.

 • 1769 - Susquehanna County is first settled by Europeans, primarily from Connecticut and Rhode Island.